ParallelMaths/parallel/pages/9-30-mathematical-plaques.md

 __This confidence would be reassuring, were it not utterly erroneous.
 Researchers have been studying this question since the 1920s.
 They have overwhelmingly concluded both that individual answer changes are more likely to be from wrong to right, and that students who change their answers tend to improve their scores.__"
 {.text-center}

 This is something to bear in mind next time you take a test.
-I would also encourage you to [read the whole article](https://www.ft.com/content/32e4b22e-7197-11e9-bbfb-5c68069fbd15){target="_blank"}, as it covers some interesting idea and explains how you test a theory about changing your mind.
+I would also encourage you to [read the whole article if you can](https://www.ft.com/content/32e4b22e-7197-11e9-bbfb-5c68069fbd15){target="_blank"}, as it covers some interesting idea and explains how you test a theory about changing your mind.

 ## 8. Who came top?